-- 3.34.
-It will fall to the licensing authority to decide whether, at travelling fairs where category D machines are to be made available for use and / or equal chance prize gaming without a permit is offered, the statutory requirement that the facilities for gambling amount to no more than an ancillary amusement at the fair is met. - 3.35.
-The licensing authority will also consider whether the proprietor falls within the statutory definition of a travelling fair. - 3.36.
-It has been noted that the 27-day statutory maximum for the land being used as a fair, is per calendar year, and that it applies to the piece of land on which the fairs are held, regardless of whether it is the same or different travelling fairs occupying the land.
+- 26.1.
+It will fall to the licensing authority to decide whether, at travelling fairs where category D machines are to be made available for use and / or equal chance prize gaming without a permit is offered, the statutory requirement that the facilities for gambling amount to no more than an ancillary amusement at the fair is met. - 26.2.
+The licensing authority will also consider whether the proprietor falls within the statutory definition of a travelling fair. - 26.3.
+A statutory limit of 27 days per calendar year applies to gambling at each site used by travelling fairs, and this limit applies to the piece of land on which the fairs are held, regardless of whether it is the same or different travelling fairs occupying the land.
 Where concerns arise in respect of sites crossing the borough boundary, this licensing authority will work with its neighbouring authorities to ensure that the usage of such sites is monitored so as to ensure that the statutory limits are not exceeded.

-Part 4.
-Lotteries
+Part D: Lotteries